-10.3.3.3.2 Digital Interpolation Filter
+10.3.4.2 Digital Interpolation Filter

 The digital interpolation filter upsamples the output of the digital audio processing block by the required oversampling ratio before data is provided to the digital delta-sigma modulator and analog reconstruction filter stages.
-The filter provides a linear phase output with a group delay of $21/f{\rm S}$.
+The filter provides a linear phase output with a group delay of $21/f_S$.
 In addition, programmable digital interpolation filtering is included to provide enhanced image filtering and reduce signal images caused by the upsampling process that are below 20 kHz.
 For example, upsampling an 8-kHz signal produces signal images at multiples of 8-kHz (i.e., 8 kHz, 16 kHz, 24 kHz, etc.).
 The images at 8 kHz and 16 kHz are below 20 kHz and still audible to the listener; therefore, they must be filtered heavily to maintain a good quality output.
-The interpolation filter is designed to maintain at least 65-dB rejection of images that land below 7.455 $f{\rm S}$.
-In order to utilize the programmable interpolation capability, the $f{\rm S(ref)}$ should be programmed to a higher rate (restricted to be in the range of 39 kHz to 53 kHz when the PLL is in use), and the actual $f{\rm S}$ is set using the NDAC divider.
-For example, if $f{\rm S} = 8$ kHz is required, then $f{\rm S(ref)}$ can be set to 48 kHz, and the DAC $f{\rm S}$ set to $f{\rm S(ref)}/6$.
+The interpolation filter is designed to maintain at least 65-dB rejection of images which are below 7.455 f_S.
+In order to use the programmable interpolation capability, $f{S(ref)}$ should be programmed to a higher rate (restricted to be in the range of 39 kHz to 53 kHz when the PLL is in use), and the actual f_S is set using the NCODEC divider, where NCODEC = NDAC = NADC.
+For example, if $f_S = 8$ kHz is required, then $f{S(ref)}$ can be set to 48 kHz, and the DAC f_S set to $f{S(ref)}/6$.
 This ensures that all images of the 8-kHz data are sufficiently attenuated well beyond a 20-kHz audible frequency range.

-10.3.3.3.3 Delta-Sigma Audio DAC
+10.3.4.3 Delta-Sigma Audio DAC

-The stereo audio DAC incorporates a third-order multibit delta-sigma modulator followed by an analog reconstruction filter.
+The stereo audio DAC incorporates a third-order multi-bit delta-sigma modulator followed by an analog reconstruction filter.
 The DAC provides high-resolution, low-noise performance, using oversampling and noise shaping techniques.
-The analog reconstruction filter design consists of a six-tap analog FIR filter followed by a continuous time RC filter.
-The analog FIR operates at a rate of 128 × $f{S(ref)}$ (6.144 MHz when $f{S(ref)}$ = 48 kHz, 5.6448 MHz when $f{S(ref)}$ = 44.1 kHz).
+The analog reconstruction filter design consists of a six-tap analog FIR filter followed by a continuous-time RC filter.
+The analog FIR operates at a rate of 128 $f{S(ref)}$ (6.144 MHz when $f{S(ref)}$ = 48 kHz, 5.6448 MHz when $f{S(ref)}$ = 44.1 kHz).
 Note that the DAC analog performance may be degraded by excessive clock jitter on the MCLK input.
 Therefore, care must be taken to keep jitter on this clock to a minimum.

-10.3.3.3.4 Audio DAC Digital Volume Control
+10.3.4.4 Audio DAC Digital Volume Control

 The audio DAC includes a digital volume control block which implements a programmable digital gain.
-The volume level can be varied from 0 dB to -63.5 dB in 0.5-dB steps, in addition to a mute bit, independently for each channel.
+The volume level can be varied from 0 dB to -63.5 dB in 0.5-dB steps, or set to mute, independently for each channel.
 The volume level of both channels can also be changed simultaneously by the master volume control.
 Gain changes are implemented with a soft-stepping algorithm, which only changes the actual volume by one step per input sample, either up or down, until the desired volume is reached.
 The rate of soft-stepping can be slowed to one step per two input samples through a register bit.